-Skip the heated floors, heated towel racks, body-spray fixtures and frameless glass enclosures.
+Skip the heated floors, heated towel racks, body-spray fixtures, and frameless glass enclosures.

 Ceramic tile floors and new, standard fixtures will do the trick!

-“Generally, if I get to a higher-end home and the carpets are decent, I don’t advise them to replace (the carpets) because I know that someone’s going to come in and replace it with hardwood,” Russell said.
+“Generally, if I get to a higher-end home and the carpets are decent, I don’t advise them to replace (the carpets) because I know that someone’s going to come in and replace it with hardwood,” Russell says.
 Some buyers and sellers will negotiate a flooring allowance if the seller doesn’t want to take on that cost.